HOME OF RAT'S NEST CAVE

 This is a great option for families with younger members, for large groups, team building or those who don’t have quite enough time for the Adventure Tour.
 We promise to give you an experience you won’t forget!

-You will meet your guide and the rest of your team at the Canmore Cave Tours Office in Canmore to sign the waiver and collect your caving equipment.
-You will then follow the guide in convoy for a 10 minute drive to the cave parking lot where you’ll pack up your caving gear then hike for 30 minutes up a mountain trail to the cave entrance.
+You will meet your guide and the rest of your team at the Canmore Cave Tours Office in Canmore to go through the plan for the day and collect your caving equipment.
+You will then follow the guide in convoy in your own vehicle for a 10 minute drive to the cave parking lot where you’ll pack up your caving gear then hike for 30 minutes up a mountain trail to the cave entrance.